hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/01e-JSIntro.md

 + Functions
   + grouping code, providing name and accessing by calling the given name
   + always returning a value
-    + explicityly, using the keyworkd `return` followed by the value
+    + explicitly, using the keyword `return` followed by the value
-    + implicityly, returning value is `undefined`
+    + implicitly, returning value is `undefined`
   + declaring a function, e.g.,

     ```js